The Bebop Shop

 The Bebop Shop : New York Is Now: Ornette and Free Jazz : John Coltrane: The Live Recordings

-Price: £10.99
+Price: £36.99

-Price: £39.99
+Price: £19.99

-John Coltrane: Live at the Village Vanguard (CD: Impulse)
+John Coltrane: Live At The Village Vanguard (CD: Impulse)

 Coltrane's appearances at the Village vanguard during late 1961, alongside Eric Dolphy, yielded much music, and all of it is coherently assembled in a 4CD set.
 For those on a budget however, this issue collates the three tracks off the original vinyl release.
 The (what the Penguin Guide refers to as) 'torrential tenor outpouring' on 'Chasin' The Trane' remains one of his most intractable statements.